Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 };
 ```

 In addition to inheriting our `Dataset`'s `MiniDataset` class, OneFlow also build other `XXXDataset`, they can add additional features in the base of existing `Dataset`.
 For example, `RandomShuffleDataset` can be used to shuffle data, `BatchDataset` can be used to read batch data.
 When it is all done, we finally call `StartLoadThread`, which is used to start the loading thread.
-We will trigger the override function `MiniDataset::Next` in `StartLoadThread`.
+We will trigger the override method `MiniDataset::Next` in `StartLoadThread`.

 The above construction of `MiniDataReader` can be used as a template.
 If you have no special requirements, you don't need to modify it in custom DataLoader.

 ## MiniDataset

-For `MiniDataSet`, we only need to focus on the constructor and overridden `Next` function.
+For `MiniDataSet`, we only need to focus on the constructor and overridden `Next` method.

 The constructor obtains user's settings through `Attr`.
 Then it will initialize the input stream according to the user's settings.
-In the following code, `JoinDirPath` is used to obtain all filenames according to the convention of dataset (the prefix, the amount of files, whether the filename number is complete, etc.).
-And `InitInStream` is to initialize the file in dataset as input stream (The member of `in_stream`), which is encapsulated by OneFlow, it will be used in `Next` function later.
+In the following code, `JoinDirPath` is used to obtain all filenames according to the convention of dataset (the prefix, the amount of files, whether the filename number is padded, etc.).
+And `InitInStream` is to initialize the file in dataset as input stream (The member of `in_stream`), which is encapsulated by OneFlow, it will be used in `Next` method later.

 ```c++
   MiniDataset(user_op::KernelInitContext* ctx) {